With Jira Service Desk 2.4 Atlassian introduced the new Automation Module. Quoting Atlassian's Automating your service desk announcement:

 "if you find your team stuck completing repetitive tasks or missing important request notifications, you can use automation to complete those tasks and send those alerts".

-Canned Responses for JIRA can help you take this great feature one step further, providing contextual, reusable and automated responses to frequently repeating issues.
+Canned Responses Pro for Jira can help you take this great feature one step further, providing contextual, reusable and automated responses to frequently repeating issues.

 What type of use cases can be automated with the Automation Module?